yilverdeja/papamove-dropoff/README.md

 -   **axios-retry**: used for retrying a call to the backend if it's busy
 -   **react-mapbox-gl**: react wrapper for the mapbox-gl

+### Browser Compatibility
+Working on Google Chrome, and Edge.
+Not working on Firefox - as Map component is not allowed.

 ## Testing

 Unfortunately, I couldn't get the testing to work.